albertvp/d3trends/README.md

 * Load the data model in the format that best suits your needs.

-* Avoid any backend development / dependency.
+* Avoid any backend development/dependency.
 If you think you need to load external data mock it.

 * The trend figure inside the circle is not your main mission, it will be a cherry on top of the pie.

-# TECHNICAL RECOMMENDATIONS
+## TECHNICAL RECOMMENDATIONS

 * We think using RequireJS and Jasmine as part of the solution would also help.